 Perhaps the most essential feature of GA4 is the Acquisition Report.

-This report tells webmasters how many visits their website is getting daily, weekly, monthly, and yearly, including a breakdown of where the clicks are coming from (i.e., organic, direct, referral, etc.)
+This report tells webmasters how many visits their website gets daily, weekly, monthly, and yearly, including a breakdown of where the clicks are coming from (i.e., organic, direct, referral, etc.)

-Although Analytics is somewhat limited in revealing very few of the exact search queries that lead to your clicks, simple comparative analysis can help you deduce precisely what is driving your traffic and instruct ways to take the next step moving forward in 2024.
+Although Analytics is somewhat limited in revealing very few of the exact search queries that lead to your clicks, simple comparative analysis can help you deduce precisely what is driving your traffic and instruct ways to improve.

 If you see sudden shifts in your traffic, either up or down, you can diagnose issues and address website needs.